 Mt.
 Tam hosts a remarkable diversity of lichens for the same reasons the area supports so many different types of plants—its diverse array of habitats and microclimates.
 Lichens provide a number of ecosystem services including nesting material, food, habitat, soil development and stabilization, carbon fixation, and nutrient cycling.

-Lichens are known for their sensitivity to air pollution and climate, and are one of the first groups of organisms to respond to shifts in environmental conditions.
-Therefore, detecting a change in the lichen community can indicate a sign of impacts to ecosystem function and integrity.
+Lichens are known for their sensitivity to air pollution and climate change, and are one of the first groups of organisms to respond to shifts in environmental conditions.
+Therefore, detecting a change in the lichen community can be a sign of impacts on ecosystem function and integrity.